Albania

 Surrogacy Insights

-• There are no laws prohibiting surrogacy, so it is generally considered legal.
+• There are no laws prohibiting surrogacy, and some practitioners have interpreted this to indicate that it is legal.
 (Read below for pending legislation introduced in 2024)

-• There are currently no laws permitting surrogacy.
+• Currently, there are no laws permitting surrogacy.

 • Gay and single parents can participate in surrogacy.